Robert Benton

 Robert Douglas Benton (September 29, 1932 – May 11, 2025) was an American film director and screenwriter.
-He, along with his co-writer David Newman, was nominated for the Oscar for Best Original Screenplay for the 1967 film Bonnie and Clyde.
+He, along with his co-writer David Newman, was nominated for the Academy Award for Best Original Screenplay for the 1967 film Bonnie and Clyde.
 In 1979, he wrote and directed the film Kramer vs. Kramer, winning the Academy Awards for Best Director and Best Adapted Screenplay.
-He won another Oscar for Best Original Screenplay for the 1984 film Places in the Heart.
+He won another Academy Award for Best Original Screenplay for the 1984 film Places in the Heart.

 Early life

 Benton was born in Dallas, Texas, to Dorothy (née Spaulding) and Ellery Douglass Benton, a telephone company employee.
 He grew up in Waxahachie, Texas, and attended the University of Texas, graduating in 1953 with a bachelor of fine arts.
 Benton served two years in the army and then moved to New York City to pursue a master's degree in art history at Columbia University.
 However, he dropped out after a semester and joined the staff at Esquire magazine.